I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keregisterprocessorchangecallback.md

 If the device driver indicates an error when the first callback for one of the existing active processors in the hardware partition is processed, the callback function is not called for any more of the existing active processors.
 Instead, the callback function is immediately called a second time for each active processor for which the callback was called the first time, excluding the active processor for which the callback indicated the error.
 For these callbacks, the <b>State</b> member of the <a href="..\wdm\ns-wdm-_ke_processor_change_notify_context.md">KE_PROCESSOR_CHANGE_NOTIFY_CONTEXT</a> structure that is pointed to by the <i>ChangeContext</i> parameter contains <b>KeProcessorAddFailureNotify</b>.

 A device driver typically calls the <b>KeRegisterProcessorChangeCallback</b> routine from within its <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine.
 If the call to the <b>KeRegisterProcessorChangeCallback</b> routine returns <b>NULL</b>, the device driver's <b>DriverEntry</b> routine should return an NTSTATUS code that describes the error condition.

-A callback function that has been registered for notification of processor changes must be unregistered before the device driver is unloaded from the operating system.
+<div class="alert"><b>Note</b>    A device driver can use the context that is passed in the <i>CallbackContext</i> parameter to the <b>KeRegisterProcessorChangeCallback</b> routine as a place where the callback function can store the NTSTATUS code that describes the error condition.
+This NTSTATUS code can then be used as the return value for the device driver's <b>DriverEntry</b> routine.</div><div> </div><div class="alert"><b>Note</b>  The status value returned by <b>KeRegisterProcessorChangeCallback</b> indicates only whether the registration of the callback function succeeds or fails.
+It does not indicate the success or failure of any calls to callback functions that might occur before <b>KeRegisterProcessorChangeCallback</b> returns.</div><div> </div>A callback function that has been registered for notification of processor changes must be unregistered before the device driver is unloaded from the operating system.
 To unregister the callback function, the device driver calls the <a href="..\wdm\nf-wdm-kederegisterprocessorchangecallback.md">KeDeregisterProcessorChangeCallback</a> routine, and passes, as an input parameter to this routine, the registration handle that was returned by the call to the <b>KeRegisterProcessorChangeCallback</b> routine.

 ## Requirements
 | &nbsp; | &nbsp; |